EndingOsprey317/jlib/.github/ISSUE_TEMPLATE/feature-request.md

 Explain why you would like this feature as part of the software

 **Basic starting code**
-If you are abe to code a low-level working feature leave a screenshot of the code here
+If you are abe to code a low-level working updtae, leave a screenshot of the code here